 The first part of assessing the heritage of a site is to map the area.
 This can include establishing a transect baseline with right-angle distances that locate each piece of iron, beams, and other relics, each of which is recorded with photography and a description.
-Three-dimensional scanning and drone photography may also be used (see case study 1 below).
-Subsequent activities can range from salvaging objects, to the restoration and development of interpretive signage to provide the historical context and enhance tourism (e.g. Figure 2).
+Three-dimensional scanning and drone photography may also be used (see Case Study 1).
+Subsequent activities can range from salvaging objects, to the restoration and development of interpretive signage to provide the historical context and enhance tourism.